Alex-Turpin/PacMen/README.md

 I would love to learn how to expand on this project and add ghosts or shapes for PacMen to chase around.

 ## License:
 All files have been provided by MIT xPro and starting code was provided to us.
-Please see License
+Please see License file for more information.